Why Extending a Counteroffer Might Not Be the Best Solution

 Without proper training and development, employees may find themselves in roles for which they are not prepared.
 This can lead to dissatisfaction and, ironically, increase the likelihood of the employee seeking new opportunities despite the counteroffer.

-4. Diminished trust and integrity
+4. Diminished Trust and Integrity

 Extending a counteroffer signifies a breakdown in the communication and trust between employer and employee.